Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 ### ServiceControl Monitoring

-When using Monitoring capabilities the following steps should be followed to create reverse proxy to access monitoring API from IIS.
+When using Monitoring capabilities the following steps should be followed to create a reverse proxy to access monitoring API from IIS.

 Installation Steps: